© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Saxon Down, 240m north west of Glyndebourne Pit is a scheduled monument protected by Historic England under reference 1009947.
 View the official record →

-Bowl barrow on Saxon Down is a Bronze Age burial mound located on the Downs near Glyndebourne in Sussex.
+Bowl barrow on Saxon Down is a Bronze Age burial mound located in Sussex, England, situated 240 metres north west of Glyndebourne Pit.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009947.

 Bowl barrow on Saxon Down, 240m north west of Glyndebourne Pit is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009947.